 The quantity $\mathcal{E}$ is defined as $E_0/L$.
 We denote $n=\sum_j \langle n_j \rangle/L$ as the filling of the system, where $\langle \dots \rangle$ signifies a ground state expectation value.
 The total number of particles is $N=\sum_j n_j$.
 The reader may have a look at Fig.(\ref{fig:Compr}) for the results.

-We briefly address the microscopic picture of the model, to understand the origin of degeneracy as well as the divergence in $\kappa$.
+We briefly turn to microscopics picture of the model to understand the origin of degeneracy as well as the divergence in $\kappa$.
 In $V>2$, the attractive interaction overcomes the effect of delocalization of particle density through hopping.
 As a result, particles prefer to bunch together, and the system goes into a phase where it is split into particle and hole like regions.
-The degeneracy has to do with the fact that the energy of the state depends on the number of domain walls, not their position.
-We note that the interaction term in $t-V$ model is diagonal in occupation representation, but the hopping is not.
+The degeneracy arises because the energy of the state depends on the number of domain walls, not their position.
+The interaction term in $t-V$ model is diagonal in occupation representation, but the hopping is not.
 The number of domain walls remains fixed even if a particle is added, but the domain-length increases.
 In such a scenario, the modification in energy comes from the interaction term only.
-Hence, the change in energy becomes proportional to change in particle number and as a consequence, the compressibility diverges.
+The change in energy becomes proportional to change in particle number and hence, the compressibility diverges.